 Scheduling your Pins

 Tailwind is a scheduling tool for Pinterest.
 Not only will it simplify scheduling your pins, but it is a huge time saver as well.
 Anyone using Pinterest for affiliate sales should be using Tailwind, especially if you want to have optimal reach.
 Optimal reach equals optimal sales.
-Get a free month of Tailwind on me.
-If you decide to join after your free trial it’s only $15 a month.
-That’s not too much to pay considering the time it saves and the monetary return on your investment if you take affiliate marketing seriously.

 When I first started pinning affiliate links I focused on a few specific categories such as fashion and home décor.
 If sticking to a specific category does not yield the results you desire, try branching out a bit.
 Study your Pinterest analytics (again a good reason to get a business account or convert to one) to find out what people are interested in and which pins are getting the most engagement.
 Pay attention to what’s being re-pinned and what your followers are saving.
 This is great information to help you know what types of pins and boards to create and focus on the most.
 Even if you don’t have a lot of followers you still can make money on Pinterest.
 You just need to make sure your board titles and descriptions are SEO abundant which everyone should do anyway if they want their pins to be discovered and pinned.
 Your success rate will be higher if you automate your pin process with Tailwind.